Like the finer things in life, eBooks don’t look as good as they often do without a lot of testing and loving attention to detail.

 Testing on Different Platforms

 This is pretty important.
-Your book may look great on an eInk device but less so on the Kobo Android App.
+Your book may look great on an eReader but less so on the Kobo Android App.
 This is especially true of Fixed Layout eBooks.
-There could be many reasons why, but until you’ve tested on at least one eReader and one phone/tablet, you run the risk of missing errors.
+If you don’t have a Kobo eReader to test on, our free Desktop app will display your book similarly to a Kobo eReader.
+Until you’ve tested on at least one eReader (or the desktop app) and one phone/tablet, you run the risk of missing errors.